eightball270/MikroTik-Static-Routing/README.md

 # MikroTik-Static-Routing
-<a name="Cisco"></a>Just like configuring static routing on [https://github.com/eightball270/CodingStudio-ComputerNetworkFundamentals?tab=readme-ov-file#static-routing], in MikroTik routers we also have to configure static routing on each router by manually creating a routing table.
+<a name="https://github.com/eightball270/CodingStudio-ComputerNetworkFundamentals?tab=readme-ov-file#static-routing"></a>Just like configuring static routing on [Cisco], in MikroTik routers we also have to configure static routing on each router by manually creating a routing table.
 The configuration of creating a routing table is to enter the destination network address and its gateway.

 ## Technology Used
 - GNS3